South Somerset District Council's 16,000 new homes plan

 An East and North Coker buffer zone will also be considered.

-Although the north and west town options for Yeovil were investigated.
-This option has already been discounted by the council because of transport problems.
+Although the north and west town options for Yeovil were investigated, this option has been discounted because of transport problems, the council said.

 It would mean greater reliance on travelling by car and has no adequate bus or cycle links.